-- Stir in the beans and tomatoes.
-Season with chili powder, cumin, cayenne, brown sugar, salt and pepper.
-Reduce heat and simmer covered for at least 20 minutes (I simmered for about 2 hours - the longer is definitely better).
+In a small bowl combine the chili powder, cumin, cayenne, brown sugar, salt and pepper.
+Stir into the chili.
+Reduce the heat and simmer, covered, for at least 20 minutes up to 2 hours (the longer the better*).

-- Stir in the fresh cilantro and serve over brown rice with grated cheddar cheese.
+Serve warm over brown rice with fresh cilantro and grated cheddar cheese.

 *If simmering for a long time, make sure to stir the chili often and check the heat so that the bottom bits do not burn.